vives-projectwerk-2021/pulu-docker-compose/Readme.md

 .Fill in the .env file, example of the structure is in the .env.example [Environment example](https://github.com/vives-projectwerk-2021/pulu-docker-compose/blob/master/.env.example)

+### keep the required repo's up to date

+git pull for all repo's to keep them uptodate.

 ### run the docker-compose file

 run this in the pulu-docker-compose directory.